Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Below is a rundown of some of the lower effort ways to extend the expiration miles without flying.

 Generally, activity that costs you miles will reset the clock more quickly, because things that cost you miles tend to post to your account within a day.
 Activity that earns you miles may take longer to post.

-Buying a $0.99 song on iTunes can earn you 3 AAdvantage miles when you start your purchase from the American Airlines AAdvantage Shopping Portal, and that will extend the expiration of your AAdvantage miles.
+Renting a $1.99 movie on FandangoNow can earn you 4 AAdvantage miles when you start your purchase from the American Airlines AAdvantage Shopping Portal, and that will extend the expiration of your AAdvantage miles.

-Besides iTunes, the portal allows you to do online shopping that you were going to do anyway and earn additional miles for your purchases.
+Besides FandangoNow, the portal allows you to do online shopping that you were going to do anyway and earn additional miles for your purchases.